PW999/100-days-of-code/log.md

 **Today's Progress:** Not much progress, I've spent 45 minutes getting ESLint to work again.

 **Thoughts:** I've had a lot of things confirmed and again I get the confirmation the the Node eco-system is a hatefull thing.

+### Day 16: Tuesday January 05, 2021
+**Today's Progress:** Worked on my photo-graph app.
+It's running but it's slow because it's iterating the images on my NAS (over wifi)

+**Thoughts:** I was going to use the Pixela API (and probably will) but I think I'm going to challenge myself by creating the image myself using something like SVG.